SpaceXpanse/SpeXQL/README.md

 [中文简介](https://github.com/CovenantSQL/CovenantSQL/blob/develop/README-zh.md)

-SpaceXpanseSQL (SpeXQL) or just XQL /former CovenantSQL(CQL)/ is a **Byzantine Fault Tolerant** relational database built on SQLite:
+**SpaceXpanseSQL (SpeXQL)** or just XQL for short /derived from CovenantSQL/ is a **Byzantine Fault Tolerant** relational database built on SQLite:

 - **ServerLess**: Free, High Availabile, Auto Sync Database Service for Serverless App
 - **SQL**: Most SQL-92 support.
 - **Decentralize**: Running on Open Internet without Central Coordination.
 - **Privacy**: Access with Granted Permission and Encryption Pass.
-- **Immutable**: Query History in CQL is Immutable and Trackable.
+- **Immutable**: Query History in XQL is Immutable and Trackable.
 - **Permission**: Column Level ACL and SQL Pattern Whitelist.

-## What is CQL?
+## What is XQL?

 - Open source alternative of Amazon QLDB
 - Low cost DBaaS
-- Just like filecoin + IPFS is the decentralized file system, CQL is the decentralized database
+- Just like filecoin + IPFS is the decentralized file system, XQL is the decentralized database

 ## Quick Start

-CQL client supports:
+XQL client supports:

 - macOS X 10.9+
 - Linux 2.6.23+ (x86, x86_64, armeabi-v7a, arm64-v8a)